Skip to main content

 Common mistakes

-• Assuming steepness and over-the-top are the same fault — a golfer can steepen the angle of attack while swinging on a reasonably neutral path, or vice versa; both should be checked independently.
+• Assuming steepness and over-the-top are the same fault.
+This means a golfer can steepen the angle of attack.
+At the same time, swinging on a reasonably neutral path, or vice versa.
+Both should be checked on its own.

-• Trying to consciously "swing flatter" with the arms, which often creates a different, inconsistent problem rather than addressing the sequencing that causes the steepness in the first place.
+• Trying to consciously "swing flatter" with the arms.
+This often creates a different, uneven problem rather than addressing the sequencing that causes the steepness in the first place.

-• Only addressing ball flight direction (a pull) without checking whether the angle of attack is also excessively steep, which affects distance and divot depth independent of direction.
+• Only addressing ball flight direction (a pull) without checking whether the angle of attack is also excessively steep.
+This affects distance and divot depth independent of direction.

 In SwingVantage Motion Lab

-SwingVantage can estimate shaft angle in the downswing relative to the backswing plane from down-the-line video, which is what allows steepness to be reported as its own observation, separate from swing-path direction.
+SwingVantage can estimate shaft angle in the downswing relative to the backswing plane from down-the-line video.
+This is what allows steepness to be reported as its own observation, separate from swing-path direction.

 Related guides & benchmarks